-I was a feature reporter and produced a daily news magazine for WYPR, and before that, I reported for WAMU.
+I was an education reporter and produced a daily news magazine for WYPR, and before that, I reported for WAMU.
 My video and audio work has been broadcast or shown on public radio programs, podcasts and publications including: All Things Considered, Here & Now, The World, PRI's Living on Earth, Marketplace, The Paris Review, WYPR in Baltimore, The Washington City Paper, Meridian Hill Pictures, Undark and WAMU.

 I make films and sound installations that have shown in museums, galleries and film festivals around the East coast including the Contemporary Art Museum in Raleigh, Duke University, Power Plant Gallery, the Zimmerli Art Museum, the Hirshhorn Museum, the Walters Art Museum and Flight 93 National Memorial in Pennsylvania.
 With a sense of place and historical research, my work examines the interconnectedness of land, power, labor and memory.